rc-biotech/massiveNGSpipe/README.md

 fwrite(dt, save_file)

 # Now for all experimental directories, validate metadata
+# massiveNGSpipe requires a unique set of rows for metadata to be valid
 all_names <- c(name) # Add all here (here we did only 1)
 # Now run this, when you get to validation either open your csv and set
 # the KEEP column to TRUE, for sample you want to run.
 # Or do as bellow to run and update KEEP column in R
 curate_metadata(all_names, config)

-# R way of setting samples to run.
+# data.table way of setting samples to run.
 temp <- fread(config$temp_metadata)
 temp$KEEP <- TRUE
 fwrite(temp, config$complete_metadata)